Alialby1326/Autonomous-Quadcopter-Drone/README.md

 - [x] Read analog values from the potentiometer and use them to adjust all LEDs
 - [x] Use multi-channel ADC with DMA to read joystick and potentiometer values
 - [x] Interface IMU (MPU9250) sensor through i2c
-- [ ] Implement early magnetometer calibration (look into magneto python library), will need recalibration after PCB
+- [ ] Implement early magnetometer calibration, will need recalibration after PCB
 - [ ] Write Madgwick filter code in STM32 for IMU sensor fusion.
 - [ ] Write a Python script for real-time orientation visualization, send filtered data and Euler angles from STM32 to a pygame visual
 - [ ] finalize battery, esc, motor choices